clarkcb/xfind/README.md

 * Add `minlastmod`, `maxlastmod`, `minsize` and `maxsize` functionality (currently only implemented in `python` version)
 * Add Docker support - it is a high-priority goal to create a docker image that includes all software necessary to build and run all language versions for easy setup and comparison
 * Separate executable code from library code to make integrating into `xsearch` easier or possible
+* Determine how archive file support should work, two options:
+  1. Provide option to find files inside archives - in this case should change archivesOnly and includeArchives options to inArchivesOnly and findInArchives, respectively
+  2. Find archives the same as other files - in this case should consider removing archivesOnly and includeArchives options
 * Troubleshoot building OCaml version on my OSX machine (it is possible this is unique to my machine)
 * Add documentation about the what/why/how of `xfind`
 * Add other language versions (in alphabetical order and subject to change)
   * [C](https://en.wikipedia.org/wiki/C_(programming_language)) - I've started a C version in the past and should finish it, if for no other than reason than to verify my assumption that it *should* be the fastest and most efficient version once complete
   * [Common Lisp](https://lisp-lang.org/) - I want to see how it compares to Clojure and learn more about macros
   * [Elixir](https://elixir-lang.org/)/[Erlang](https://www.erlang.org/) - Elixir is probably higher priority than Erlang, but it could be interesting to compare both
-  * [Julia](https://julialang.org/) - as a high-performance scripting languages, I'm interested to see how it compares to existing implementations
+  * [Julia](https://julialang.org/) - Julia is described as a high-performance scripting language, so I'm interested to see how it compares to existing implementations
   * [Lua](http://www.lua.org/) - another language that I would like to compare with existing implementations
   * [Racket](https://racket-lang.org/) - this might be an alternate choice to Common Lisp, or another comparison point